Data retention: Policies

+By region

 Australia

 In 2015, the Australian government introduced mandatory data retention laws that allows data to be retained up to two years.
 The scheme is estimated to cost at least AU$400 million per year to implement, working out to at least $16 per user per year.
-It will require telecommunication providers and ISPs to retain telephony, Internet and email metadata for two years, accessible without a warrant, and could possibly be used to target file sharing.
+It requires telecommunication providers and ISPs to retain telephony, Internet and email metadata for two years, accessible without a warrant, and could possibly be used to target file sharing.
 The Attorney-General has broad discretion on which agencies are allowed to access metadata, including private agencies.

 The Greens were strongly opposed to the introduction of these laws, citing privacy concerns and the increased prospect of 'speculative invoicing' over alleged copyright infringement cases.
 The Labor Party initially opposed as well, but later agreed to passing the law after additional safeguards were put in place to afford journalists some protection.